i-love-flamingo/flamingo-commerce/cart/Readme.md

     * Sample adapter for the secondary ports that maneges the cart in memory.
     * Sample adapter that will send an email when placing the cart (not functional at the moment)

-There will be additional Flamingo modules that provide adpaters for the secondary ports against common e-commerce APIs like Magento 2.
+There will be additional Flamingo modules that provide adapters for the secondary ports against common e-commerce APIs like Magento 2.
 The cart module and its services are used by the checkout module.

 ## Usage